 It's also worth noting, blind offers reach BOTH delinquent tax owners and regular owners alike, so I'm not really missing anybody that needs to hear from me, I'm just hitting a lot of other people along the way – some of whom are highly motivated, and some who aren't.

-This was the sorting criteria I used to pull my list…
+These were the sorting criteria I used to pull my list…

-Note: In most cases, I also like to include the criteria, “Improvements = 0” when filtering my list, but since this county's database kept coming back with zero results when I used this filtering option, I concluded that the data wasn't available, so I just omitted this criteria from this particular list.
+Note: In most cases, I also like to include the criteria, “Improvements = 0” when filtering my list, but since this county's database kept coming back with zero results when I used this filtering option, I concluded that the data wasn't available, so I just omitted these criteria from this particular list.

 Determining the Offer Price

 One of the nice things about this part of the country is that land is relatively cheap (at least, compared to the other markets where I've worked).
-It's much easier to buy larger parcels of land (20+ acres) for a few thousand dollar a pop – so I decided to target properties in the size range of 10 – 30 acres.
+It's much easier to buy larger parcels of land (20+ acres) for a few thousand dollars a pop – so I decided to target properties in the size range of 10 – 30 acres.

-After doing some research on both Zillow and LandWatch, it looked like roughly 80% of the properties in this size range were listed at prices from $750 – $2,500 per acre (with most of them on the lower end of that scale).
+After doing some research on both Zillow and LandWatch, it looked like roughly 80% of the properties in this size range was listed at prices from $750 – $2,500 per acre (with most of them on the lower end of that scale).